 How difficult is the climb?

 The difficulty of the climb varies according to each individual climber's aptitude and prior climbing experience.
 Mount Fuji is the most ascended peak in the world and is climbed by people of all ages and climbing abilities from around the world.
 However, there are some very particular challenges associated with climbing Mount Fuji's terrain.
 The terrain is very loose and is composed of small rocks and volcanic debris.
-Climbing on this type of terrain makes it particularly difficult to secure your footing and can cause additional strain on knees and ankles, It can perhaps be closely associated with running in sand.
-Additionally, though the climb is not very technical, it is steep, particularly toward the top.
+Climbing on this type of terrain makes it particularly difficult to secure your footing and can cause additional strain on knees and ankles, It's somewhat similar to running in the sand.
+Additionally, even though the climb is not very technical, it is steep, particularly toward the top.
 At its steepest point, parts of the trail necessitate climbing on rocky surfaces using hand holds to assist with footing.
 Needless to say appropriate footwear is absolutely crucial.

-It is an approximate 6km (3.7mi) hike from the 5th Station to the summit, however their is a 1500m (4900ft) elevation gain.
+It is an approximate 6 km (3.7mi) hike from the 5th Station to the summit, however there is a 1500 m (4900 ft) elevation gain.
 Most complete the ascent from the 5th Station in approximately 5-7 hours.
 Descending to the 5th Station typically takes approximately 3-4 hours.
 Unfortunately for speedier climbers, congestion on the trail can make it impossible to climb at a desired pace.
-It is not unusual for their to be as many as 10,000 climbers on the Yoshida Trail at one time on a weekend or holiday.
+It is not unusual for there to be as many as 10,000 climbers on the Yoshida Trail at one time on a weekend or holiday.

 Many people are surprised by the difficulty of the descending trail.
 This is in partially due to climbers growing weary after a taxing ascent and being faced with similarly difficult terrain on the way down.
 Please be aware that it is an equally steep descent and due to the nature of the terrain there is often a lot of dust that gets kicked up.
 Climbers are encouraged to bring along a mask or some type of fabric to avoid inhaling dust.
 Similarly it is suggested to carry sunglasses for eye protection.

 Does it cost money to climb Mt.
 Fuji?